Logo

 In June 1916 John Buchan was sent out to the Western Front to be attached to the British Army's General Headquarters Intelligence Section, to assist with drafting official communiques for the press.

-At Beaverbrook's request, John Buchan met with journalist and neo-Jacobite Herbert Vivian and admitted to Vivian that he was a Jacobite sympathiser.
+At one point, Beaverbrook had requested that John Buchan meet with journalist and neo-Jacobite Herbert Vivian and admitted to Vivian that he had been a Jacobite sympathiser.

 John Buchan found himself profoundly affected by John Morley's Life of Gladstone, which Buchan read in the early months of the Second World War.